Simple Tips on How to Start a Blog and Make Money

 It’s not enough just to write posts, you also need to get the word out.
 I’m fortunate to have several thousand followers on social media because of the 10+ years I’ve been writing about social anxiety.

-If you write a post about mental health that relates to mental health, share it in the comments below!
+If you write a blog about mental health that relates to social anxiety, share it in the comments below!
 I’ll do my best to share your blog on my Facebook page to give it some exposure.

 Another way to gain traction is to submit posts to other platforms.
 For example, I had a post accepted to The Mighty, which will expose my site to their readership.